dlaf88/dlaf88.github.io/_posts/2019-08-12-TDD-chapter-3.md

 ### Setting Up The Workflow

-The author asks were the business logic should be placed.
-The three places he states are 1) the controller 2) the model 3) separate class to encapsulate the logic and the workflow.
+Where should business logic be placed within the code?
+The three places the author states are 1) the controller 2) the model 3) separate class to encapsulate the logic and the workflow.

 The author states that the controller is not a great place to place the business logic because the controller is difficult to test.
 The author goes with the third option.